Snowy River high-flows to commence in June

 Mr Raine said the results from previous studies show the Snowy River is responding well to these seasonal high-flow events and this continuing approach had received input this year from the Snowy Advisory Committee.

-‘This series of winter/spring releases will help to promote channel function within the remnant bed of the Snowy River, wet the riparian zone, promote the establishment of aquatic and riparian vegetation and will provide important habitat for water dependant animals including native fish, waterbugs, frogs and Platypus,’ said Mr Raine.
+‘This series of winter/spring releases will help to promote channel function within the remnant bed of the Snowy River, wet the riparian zone and promote the establishment of aquatic and riparian vegetation,’ said Mr Raine.

 Environmental water releases to the Snowy River are mandated under the Snowy Water Inquiry Outcomes Implementation Deed 2002, a tri-government agreement between the Australian, New South Wales and Victorian Governments, to achieve improvements in Snowy River health.